Joe8Bit/next.js/packages/next/README.md

 ### Routing

 Next.js does not ship a routes manifest with every possible route in the application, so the current page is not aware of any other pages on the client side.
-All subsequent routes get lazy-loaded, for scalability sake.
+All subsequent routes get lazy-loaded, for scalabilities sake.

 #### With `<Link>`